25 Most Poisonous and Venomous Animals in the World

 While there is no known anti-venom for the attacks of the blue-ringed octopus, victims can be saved if administered artificial respiration instantly.

-The stonefish may not be the world’s most beautiful fish, but it definitely gets there what are the world’s most fish without struggling too hard for it.
+The stonefish may not be the world’s most beautiful fish, but it gets there the world’s most fish without struggling too hard for it.

-The stonefish has been titled the world’s most venomous fish as its dorsal area is packed with 13 spines that lunch venom from two sacs attached to each of its spines.
+The stonefish has been titled the world’s most venomous fish as its dorsal area is packed with 13 spines that launch venom from two sacs attached to each of its spines.

 A single attack from the stonefish can lead to paralysis and even death.
-The stonefish mostly reside in the tropic of Capricorn.
+The stonefish mostly reside in the tropics of Capricorn.

 12. Marbled Cone Snail